blumareks/node-docker/README.md

-# Workshop for Containers Developer Summit
+# Workshop for Containers
 This workshop is an introduction to Docker, which is a runtime for containers.
 You will create a `containerized` Node.js application.

 ## Environment
 You can use one of the following environments for this workshop
 1. Install `docker` locally using [Docker Desktop](https://www.docker.com/products/docker-desktop).
-2. Use the web shell terminal provided to you at the workshop.

 ## Steps

 ### Step 1 - clone repository
-Open your local terminal or the web terminal provided in the workshop and change to the `/data` directory.
-Close this directory.
+Open your local terminal.
 ```
-cd data
 git clone https://github.com/blumareks/node-docker.git
 ```